communicate who do we blame?

 Acknowledging Mistakes and Accepting Responsibility for Action Taken

-Admitting errors demonstrates humility and integrity, creating trust from others and building respect from them in return.
-Admitting one’s errors also allows for open communication that opens up opportunities to learn, apologize and make amends as a result of it.
-Owning up to mistakes strengthens character while encouraging accountability within an open culture where everyone feels safe in sharing experiences.
+Admitting errors demonstrates humility and integrity, creating trust and respect from others.
+Admitting one’s errors also allows for open communication that opens up opportunities to learn, apologize, and make amends.
+Owning up to mistakes strengthens character while encouraging accountability within an open culture where everyone feels safe sharing experiences.

 Engaging in Empathy Training: Understanding Others’ Perspectives